department-of-veterans-affairs/va.gov-team/products/caregivers/10-10CG Form/Endpoint Monitoring & Zero Silent Failures/10-10CG Zero Silent Failures checklist.md

   * If not, use Github to determine, roughly, when your application shipped to users.
 >  * Yes, October 2020

-* [ ] Did your application use the same APIs when it shipped as it does today?
+* [x] Did your application use the same APIs when it shipped as it does today?
   * If not, then you'll need to consider the path user data took through both the current architecture and the previous architecture.
 You will need to account for potential failures in all paths since your application shipped.
->* No, Mulesoft introduced in September 2022.
+>* No, Mulesoft introduced in September 2022, which is now a middleware between VA.gov and CARMA.
+We no longer connect directly to CARMA.

 #### Monitoring

 * [ ] Do you monitor the API that you submit to via Datadog?
   * If not, [set up monitoring in Datadog](#set-up-monitoring-in-datadog).
->   * Yes and no..
-Do not monitor Mulesoft in Datadog today
+>   * Yes, we do monitor Mulesoft in the [10-10CG Datadog Dashboard](https://vagov.ddog-gov.com/dashboard/zcn-whk-r5h/1010-cg-vagov-performance?fromUser=false&refresh_mode=sliding&from_ts=1726692573245&to_ts=1726865373245&live=true)

-* [ ] Does your Datadog monitoring use the appropriate tagging?
+* [x] Does your Datadog monitoring use the appropriate tagging?
   * If not, [implement tagging standards](https://depo-platform-documentation.scrollhelp.site/developer-docs/monitor-tagging-standards).
 Adding the [dependency tag](https://depo-platform-documentation.scrollhelp.site/developer-docs/monitor-tagging-standards#MonitorTaggingStandards-Recommended:dependency) is highly recommended!
->   * ANSWER NEEDED - tagging may be needed
+>   * Yes, all [10-10CG Datadog monitors](https://vagov.ddog-gov.com/monitors/manage?q=1010&order=desc) have been updated with the appropriate tagging

 * [x] Do errors detected by Datadog go into a Slack notifications channel?
   * If not, start directing errors in Datadog to a dedicated Slack channel.
 See [#veteran-facing-forms-notifications](https://dsva.slack.com/archives/C063SM22J3H) for an example.